PythonStudent22/pdf-keyword-extractor/README.md

 # PDF Keyword Extractor

-A Python script that uses PyPDF2 to extract and save PDF pages containing specified keywords.
-It scans each page for the presence of any keyword and outputs a new PDF with the matching pages.
-Easily customizable with different keywords and file paths.
+A Python script using PyPDF2 to scan large PDF files (thousands of pages), extracting pages containing specified keywords (supports selecting hundreds of keywords simultaneously) and saving them into a new PDF.
+Fully customizable.

 ## **Features**